WFT’s covid outbreak disrupted its season, and the team hasn’t yet left the virus behind

 “The congestion at night, like trying to fall asleep and breathe, coughing up stuff and the covid fog,” Lucas remembered from when he felt his worst.
 “Really, the side effects after it are pretty bad, too.
 Like the mental fatigue, really not feeling like yourself, the tightness of the chest — that kind of takes a while to really subside.”

 During Week 15, when Washington’s outbreak reached its peak, the NFL required all teams to enter enhanced protocols.
-The NFL has since adjusted its protocols but in-person interactions remain somewhat impersonal; Washington’s four quarterbacks use the team auditorium, which can hold around 75 people, Rivera said, to spread out during meetings.
+The NFL has since adjusted its protocols, but in-person interactions remain somewhat impersonal; Washington’s four quarterbacks use the team auditorium, which can hold around 75 people, Rivera said, to spread out during meetings.

 Still, breakthrough cases have continued.
-This week, practice squad quarterback Kyle Shurmur was added to the covid-19 list, along with Way, right tackle Sam Cosmi, running back Antonio Gibson and left guard Ereck Flowers.
+This past week, practice squad quarterback Kyle Shurmur was added to the covid-19 list, along with Way, right tackle Sam Cosmi, running back Antonio Gibson and left guard Ereck Flowers.

 The league now requires players to miss five days and have symptoms “resolved or improved” before returning.
 But those who are vaccinated can test out early if they can produce two negative tests or a cycle threshold (an indirect measure of a person’s viral load) above 35.